Crush Rib Design Guidelines

 - Avoid notches or steps in the rib design, as these will also concentrate stress and lead to cracking.

-- The drafting angles on the rib should be carefully considered.
+- The rib’s drafting angles should be carefully considered.
 Too much draft may make it difficult to eject the part from the mold, while too little draft may make it difficult to insert it into the mold.

 - Stack the ribs toward the highest draft angle to reduce the risk of warping.